Governor of Jerusalem Seal

 The Governor of Jerusalem Seal is an ancient Clay artifact that dates back to the First Temple period.
+It was found in Jerusalem, then the capital of the Kingdom of Judah.
+Written in the paleo-Hebrew alphabet, it is part of a larger group of artifacts known as Canaanite and Aramaic seal inscriptions.

 The Seal

 Discovery

 Archaeologist Shimon Cohen discovered a clay seal from the 8th century BCE near the Western Wall during an excavation with the IAA.

 Appearance

 The seal bears an engraving showing two men wearing robes and facing each other as if in a mirror.